tomxelliott/medicapp1.0/README.md

 ## Deployment

 This application has been deployed on Amazon Web Services using Elastic Beanstalk as well as Heroku, however there are other options out there including Heroku which I also hold in very high regard.
-Scripts have been setup to enable automatic deployment to Heroku, however the structure of the project needs to be tweaked slightly before the applciation can run seamlessly on Heroku... watch this space.
+Can now be automatically deployed to Heroku using a Postgres backend database server to replace SQLite which is used in development.

 ## Continuous integration